abyteintime/abit/README.md

 A Hat in Time tweaking toolkit.

-## A word of warning

-At this stage ABiT is mostly a proof of concept.
-Expect major breakthroughs and major breaking changes.

-It is also not ready for general use.
-It has no testing suite, lacks releases and automated builds, so you will have to compile it manually from source.

-You have been warned.

 ## Why

 So you may be saying this to yourself at this point: "but uncle liquidex, the hat game already has